 “But I will be old when I’m six.
 With white hair”.

 I am six.
 I go to Cottage School.
 Two rooms, one up one down.
 The school smells of wooden desks deep carved with initials.
-The black boards gray with old chalk.
+The desks have circular openings that hold bottled ink.
+Mine is empty.
+I am not old enough to use a pen.
+I write with a thick, broad, flat pencil.
+The black boards are gray with old chalk.
+There’s a map of the world so enormous it covers an entire wall.
 I am going to learn to read.
 I am given a book words worn thin by countless eyes.
 DICK AND JANE.

 I am six.
 I am furious.